1nf3rn0-H/HTB-Cyber-Apocalypse-2021/README.md

 ### 6. [Misc](Misc)  🐱‍👤

 ## 📈 Conclusion
 This CTF gave an opportunity to learn a lot and explore almost all kinds of fields.
-I loved **reverse engineering** and **forensics** categories.
+I loved **reverse engineering** and **forensics**, especially the one which was a typical malware analysis challenge ([Invitation](Forensics/Invitation)).
 I had no idea about hardware challenges and now this has given me an opportunity to learn hardware.
 Also, it reflected how much I know and where I stand; still a lot to learn!